cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

 One of my favourites for sheer "I didn't know you could do that" factor.
-Using C++26's new static reflection, Laurie built an automated, type-safe **runtime** reflection registry that only pays for the classes that opt in
+Using C++26's new static reflection, Laurie built an automated, type-safe **runtime** reflection registry that only pays for the classes that opt in - no manual macro registration (RTTR), no Qt `moc`, and none of the
-- no manual macro registration (RTTR), no Qt `moc`, and none of the Java-style overhead of storing metadata for every class.
-She covered signature-based deduplication, invocation benchmarks, symbol stripping via granular reflection control, and "reflectable" profiles built from attributes and concepts - then introduced a brand-new open-source library built on experimental `std::meta`.
+Java-style overhead of storing metadata for every class.
+She covered signature-based deduplication, invocation benchmarks, symbol stripping via granular reflection control, and "reflectable" profiles built from attributes and concepts - then introduced a brand-new open-source library built on C++26 reflection.

 ### 🍿 Movie Night
 **Walter Brown**